 Finding a job is no easy task for both Canadians and prospective immigrants.
-You will need to find an employer who is not only willing to hire you but support you in applying for certain documentation you will need to procure your immigration to Canada.
+You will need to find an employer who is not only willing to hire you but supports you in applying for certain documentation you will need to procure your immigration to Canada.
 Whether it is a Labour Market Opinion or an arranged employment opinion, your employer will need to provide certain documentation to assist in this.
 Sadly, not all employers are willing to undertake such efforts.
 You will need to find the right employer.
 There are many excellent job sites as well as services in Canada for people attempting to find employment.
-Consider researching before you endeavor to come to Canada.
+Consider researching before you endeavour to come to Canada.

-I have found a permanent job in Canada, how do I apply for permanent residence?
+I have found a permanent job in Canada; how do I apply for permanent residence?

 Similar to a work permit application where a Labour Market Opinion is required, so too is it for this type of application.
-Once you have obtained a positive LMO, you will then proceed to applying for permanent residence.
+Once you have obtained a positive LMO, you will then proceed to apply for permanent residence.

-What documents will I need from an employer if any?
+What documents will I need from an employer, if any?

 Your employer will need to provide you with certain details about the business in general as well as provide you with proof of a valid job offer.
-Documents like articles of incorporation, taxation information, property ownership or lease as well as a contract are just some of the items your employer will need to provide.
+Documents like articles of incorporation, taxation information, property ownership or lease, as well as a contract are just some of the items your employer will need to provide.

 What documents will I need to apply for arranged employment in Canada?

 Aside from the documents your employer will need to provide you, you will need proof that you meet the requirements of the position being offered.
-Documents like any degrees or diplomas, transcripts, your resume, letters of recommendation etc. will definitely be useful if not outright required.
+Documents like any degrees or diplomas, transcripts, your resume, letters of recommendation etc., will definitely be useful if not outright required.